Leo-EM/Cifrador-Cesar/README.md

 -->

 ## Installation
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine using the CMD or Git Bash console `git clone https://github.com/Leo-EM/Cifrador-Cesar.git`
-2. Open the `index.html` file in your web browser.
+2. Enter the cloned project and open the `index.html` file in your web browser.

 ## How to Contribute
 If you want to contribute to this project and improve Caesar Cipher, follow these steps: